nexus-xyz/nexus-counter-app/README.md

 - NEX for gas fees (get from the Nexus faucet)
 - A code editor (VS Code or Cursor recommended)

+## Getting Testnet NEX

+To interact with the Nexus testnet, you'll need testnet NEX tokens for gas fees.
+These can be obtained from the Nexus Testnet Faucet at https://hub.nexus.xyz.

 ## Smart Contract Details

 The Counter smart contract (`contracts/src/Counter.sol`) implements: